 - 750ml bottle maraschino liqueur

 - Add the cherries and sugar to canning jars with tight sealing lids.
-Cherries should fill the container but should not be crammed inside.
+The cherries should fill the container but should not be crammed inside.

-- If you have more cherries than comfortably sit in the jar, use a second jar for the remainder.
+- If you have more cherries than comfortably fit in the jar, use a second jar for the remainder.

 - How many jars you end up needing is going to vary based on the size of the cherries as well as the jars you use.

 - Pour maraschino liqueur into the jar(s) to cover the cherries completely and shake well to dissolve the sugar.
 The cherries will float so you will have to eyeball this, though shaking for 30 seconds usually works well.

-- Refrigerate for 1-2 weeks, gently shaking each jar 2 times every day.
+- Refrigerate for 1 to 2 weeks, gently shaking each jar twice a day.

 - After 1 week, test the cherries to see if they have reached your desired taste.

-There are many homemade recipes for maraschino cherries and this is one of the most basic ways.
-Other methods include adding different coloring agents or require traditional canning methods, longer preparation times, excess flavoring ingredients, and many other variations on the factors involved.
+There are many homemade recipes for maraschino cherries and this is one of the most basic and easiest.
+Other methods include adding different coloring agents or require traditional canning methods, longer preparation times, excess flavoring ingredients, and other variations on the factors involved.
 You can certainly employ any of those and create your own custom cherries.

-If your cherries are not pitted you will want to invest in a cherry pitter as pitted cherries (stem or no stem) are expected in cocktails.
+If your cherries are not pitted you will want to invest in a cherry pitter.
+Pitted cherries (stem or no stem) are expected in cocktails.
 While you can pit cherries with tools that are already in your kitchen, you will find that a good pitter makes this task go much faster.